COVID-19 COMPANY UPDATE

 Which wallpaper paste do you recommend for use with your wallcoverings?

-We recommend Cole & Son Tub Paste for all our non-woven wallpapers.
-It is a specially prepared ready mixed starch based paste which has been tested with all of our non-woven papers.
+We recommend Cole & Son Tub Paste for all of our non-woven wallpapers; a specially prepared ready-mixed starch based paste.

 We supply 3 different tub sizes; 2.5 kilos, 5 kilos and 10 kilos.
-We recommend 1 kilo of paste per standard roll of wallpaper, so if you place an order for 5 rolls of wallpaper a 5 kilo tub paste would be required.
-Additional paste will be required where wide width wallpapers are used.
+We recommend 1 kilo of paste per standard roll or wallpaper, so if you place an order for 5 rolls or wallpaper a 5 kilo tub of paste would be required.
+Extra paste will be required where wide width wallpapers are used.

 Can I use your wallpaper in a bathroom?

 As long as the room is well ventilated and the walls are in good condition, wallpaper can be used in bathrooms.
 However, with the exception of our contract only vinyl papers, they should not be placed in areas where they are likely to come into direct contact with water.
 In order to help prevent against problems when using wallpapers in high humidity areas, we recommend using a sealer like Polyvine on top of the wallpaper which will provide better protection against moisture.
 We advise you test Polyvine on a wallpaper sample to check you are happy with the finish before applying to the wall.

 Can I hang your paper on a newly plastered wall?

 It is always best to allow a newly plastered wall to fully dry out for two or three weeks before hanging wallpaper.
 If you need to decorate before the plaster has fully dried the walls must be ‘sized’ before hanging.
 Use a normal decorator’s size or diluted good quality paste and then follow the hanging instructions.